surfer77/fren-pet-docs/docs/Overview/contracts.md

 Disclaimer: Fren Pet was releassed in a fair way via Base Swap outside of this website, The purchase of FP tokens does not constitute an investment contract or any form of investment advice.
 Fren Pet does no guarantees or promises about the future value or performance of the token, and the value of the token may fluctuate significantly.

-Also note that it might be ilegal for you to own Fren Pet depending on your jurisdiction, check with your local laws.
+Also note that it might be illegal for you to own Fren Pet depending on your jurisdiction, check with your local laws.

 :::